 Paul Pelland shares the freedom of long-distance motorcycle travel while living with MS

-Listen to this Article The morning air north of Boston carries a crisp bite as Paul Pelland wheels his motorcycle out of the garage.
+The morning air north of Boston carries a crisp bite as Paul Pelland wheels his motorcycle out of the garage.
 The hills of New Hampshire are still shadowed in early light, but the rumble of the engine cuts the quiet.
 He straps on his helmet, checks his panniers . . . […]

 Butler County, Ohio Commits to Accessibility with Wheel the World Partnership